-These ads offer something for free, typically in return for an email address or other contact info.
+These personal training ads offer something for free, typically in return for an email address or other contact info.
 Then they use a sales funnel to nurture the relationship and upsell paid items.

-They might offer a lead magnet, like an ebook, checklist or 7-day challenge.
+They might offer a lead magnet, like a fitness ebook, checklist or 7-day challenge.
 It could just be a good old-fashioned free consultation.
 Then once a person has signed up for the freebie, they’ll be upsold to a course, programme or multi-session bundle.